Wesleyan-Media-Project/entity_linking_2022/README.md

    python3 facebook/inference/02_entity_linking_inference.py
    Rscript facebook/inference/03_combine_results.R
    ```

-   Note that only the python script will run in the virtual environment that we initially created.
+   Note that only the Python script will run in the virtual environment that we initially created.
 However, all commands can be executed from the virtual environment command prompt.

    After successfully running the above scripts in the inference folder, you should see the following entity linking results in the `data` folder: